Ztottas/100-Days-of-SwiftUI/introductory examples and exercises.md

                     .frame(maxWidth: .infinity, maxHeight: .infinity)
                     .background(Color.gray)
                     .edgesIgnoringSafeArea(.all)
-		 // .padding(.top, -8)" - This can also solve the spacing between Stack views, in this case adjusting only one view.
+		 // .padding(.top, -8)" - This can also solve the spacing between Stack views, in this case adjusting only this last Text view.
             }
         }
     }